evrythng/wot-a-mashup/README.md

+#WoT-a-Mashup!
-#A Physical Mashup Tool with EVRYTHNG support!
+## A Physical Mashup Tool with EVRYTHNG support!

 WoT-a-Mashup is a mashup tool for the Internet of Things and the Web of Things.
 It was the first tool of this kind and is built around the idea of [Physical Mashups](http://www.webofthings.org/2010/09/11/mashing-up-homes/).